This post is funnier than you’re expecting.

 6 | V, ~1/95

 V really gets a boost from all the usage of “I’ve.”
 Never doubt the power of drafting off people’s — especially writers’ — egocentrism.
 It’s their victory.
+Even using this in your hangman strategy is a go-to for many players.

 It was Vivacious Vladimir’s vast vocabulary and verbosity that helped him achieve victory as he vigorously expounded upon the virtues of the verdant valleys and violet vistas he had visited during his vacation in the vast Valencian countryside.
 Phew!